Particular/docs.particular.net/nservicebus/handlers/async-handlers.md

 ##### Worker thread pool
 Parallel / Compute-bound blocking work happens on the worker thread pool.
 Things like `Task.Run`, `Task.Factory.StartNew`, `Parallel.For` schedule tasks on the worker thread pool.
-On the other hand, if compute bound work is scheduled the worker thread pool will start expanding its worker threads (ramp up phase).
+On the other hand, if compute bound work is scheduled the worker thread pool will start expanding its worker threads (ramp-up phase).
 Ramping up more worker threads is expensive.
 The thread injection rate of the worker thread pool is limited.

 Offloading compute-bound work to the worker thread pool is a top-level concern only.
 Use `Task.Run` or `Task.Factory.StartNew` is high up in the hierarchy as possible (i.ex. in the message handler).
 Avoid those operations deeper down in the call stack.
 Group compute-bound operations together as much as possible.
 Make them coarse-grained instead of fine-grained.